nuxeo/integration-scripts/docker-registry/README.md

-# `cleanup-registry.goovy`
+# `cleanup-registry-ai.groovy`

-Jenkins pipeline that runs the other scripts.
+Jenkins pipeline that runs the other scripts for the AI team.

 ## QA